gongahkia/personal-wiki/PHP.md

     // 3.
 Execute an SQL statement
         // execute() => runs the specified prepared and binded SQL query statement
             // takes no arguments
+            // returns a Boolean value (True / False) depending on whether the given action executed succesfully
+                // ! often stored within variables to check whether a given value inserted or deleted correctly etc

+// just executes the job if no validation is required
 $preparedStatement->execute();

+// alternatively...
+$validateInsertion = $preparedStatement->execute();

     // 4.
 Retrieve results row-by-row from queried SQL data
         // setFetchMode() => specifies how the rows retrieved from a SQL database query should be returned